 Clinical Picture of Lactational Mastitis

 General constitutional symptoms of high fever, chills, fatigue, malaise and myalgia will be present.
 Locally, the breast will be swollen, tender and firm, while the overlying skin will be erythematous.
 Regional lymph nodes may be enlarged and tender.

 Diagnosis and Differential Diagnosis of Lactational Mastitis

 It is important to initiate the treatment early based on the clinical presentation to avoid formation of breast abscess.
 Gram stain and culture of the milk will give conclusive results about the causative organisms which will be unnecessary in most cases unless the infection is severe or recurrent.
 Ultrasound is used mainly to exclude abscess formation requiring aspiration.

 Differential diagnosis: inflammatory breast cancer

 Inflammatory breast cancer should be suspected in any case of mastitis that does not respond to proper treatment.
 It has the same signs of inflammation – tenderness and enlarged breast – but with malignant features: skin thickening, peau d’orange and axillary lymph adenopathy.

 A biopsy is diagnostic.
 It is an aggressive tumor with lymph node involvement and sometimes distant metastases at the time of presentation.
 Invasion of lymphatic vessels is responsible for the clinical picture that resembles inflammation.

 Differential diagnosis: breast abscess

 Management of breast abscess is always drainage with antibiotic coverage.
-US assisted needle aspiration or surgical evacuation can be used.
+The US assisted needle aspiration, or surgical evacuation can be used.